christianpflugradt/Passbird/README.md

     n[1-9][EggId] (assign) assigns the Password for that EggId to the specified Nest n+[1-9] (create) creates a new Nest at the specified Nest Slot [NOT YET IMPLEMENTED] n-[1-9] (discard) discards the Nest at the specified Nest Slot

+### Proteins

+Proteins can store additional information for your Passwords.
+An Egg contains a Password and a descriptive EggId.
+Proteins offer you to store up to ten additional pieces of information in that Egg.
+Each Protein has a Type and a Structure.
+The Type describes the kind of information, be it a user, a URL or a recovery code.
+The Structure contains the actual information.
+So a Protein could have a Type "user" and a Structure "john.doe".

+Proteins introduce a few new commands which can be listed by inputting `p?` and then enter:

+    p? (help) prints this help
+    p[EggId] (info) prints Protein Types for specified Egg p*[EggId] (complete info) prints Protein Types and Structures for specified Egg p[0-9][EggId] (copy) copies the Protein Structure to clipboard p+[1-9][EggId] (update) updates the Protein Structure and optionally Type as well

+Let's say we have an Egg identified by EggId `gitlab`.
+You can input `pgitlab` to safely view its Proteins only revealing the Types which are deemed non-sensitive.
+That way you could see that alongside the Password you've also stored the user, the URL to that service and a recovery code.
+For each Protein you'll also see the Slot you assigned which you need to copy the Structure into the clipboard.

+If you want to print the actual user, URL and so on, you can input `p*gitlab`.
+This will print potentially sensitive information on the command line.
+This command behaves exactly the same as `pgitlab` except it won´t mask the sensitive Structures but print their actual content.

+If you want to copy the user for a corresponding Password into clipboard, and you know it's stored in Slot 2 because you've printed the Protein information with `pgitlab`, you can input `p2gitlab` to have it copied to your clipboard.

+Each Egg has always ten, initially empty Protein Slots.
+To create a Protein and insert it into a Slot, you can use the update command.
+This command will first prompt you to enter a Protein Type.
+If the Protein already exists, and you just press enter, the existing Type will be kept.
+Then you'll be asked to input the Protein Structure.
+You can just press enter to abort Protein creation.

+A command to delete existing Proteins will be implemented in the near future.

 ### Custom Passwords